northeastern-rc/rc-public-documentation/docs/source/runningjobs/understandingqueuing.md

 - **Queue wait time**: The longer a job has been in the queue, the higher its priority becomes.

 :::{important}
 1) Request only the resources you need: Overestimating your job's requirements can result in longer queue times.
+See {ref}`seff` to learn about viewing historical job resource utilization.
 2) Break up large jobs: Large jobs tend to wait in the queue longer than small jobs.
 Break up large jobs into smaller ones.
 :::